Inside (2007 film): Release

+The film was editted for a re-rating to the R-rating in the United States, while the uncut NC-17 version was released on DVD as unrated.

+Critical response

+On the review-aggregation website Rotten Tomatoes, 88% of critics have given the film a positive review based on 16 reviews, with an average rating of 7.80 out of 10.

 Nathan Lee of The Village Voice found the film to be a "nasty number" that was both "repellent" and "uncompromising" while Harry Knowles of Ain't It Cool News called it "off the hook awesome" and "a traumatically entertaining experience."
 Jason Buchanon of AllMovie gave the film a score of 4/5, and called it "a pitch-perfect balance of grinding tension and inventive gore" while John Fallon of Arrow in the Head gave it a perfect score of 10/10, and deemed it "a real horror film; character driven, suspenseful as hell, smarter than the norm and gory as fuck."
 Brad Miska of Bloody Disgusting gave Inside a top score of 5/5, labeling it "one of the scariest movies I have ever seen in my life" before concluding, "This is quite possibly the most violent, realistic and bloody slasher film ever assembled, ending on such a gut-wrenching note that there's not a single person who could walk out of that theater feeling normal."
 Bloody Disgusting later ranked the film twelfth in their list of the Top 20 Horror Films of the Decade, with the article saying, "One of the most audacious, brutal, unrelenting horror films ever made, Inside is perhaps the crown jewel of the new wave of extreme French horror films."